Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • You can add a chocolate sauce drizzle to the inside of your glass if you want an over-the-top root beer float.
 Just tilt your glass to the side at a slight angle and slowly drizzle the chocolate sauce as you turn your glass to get all the sides.
 I like to use a traditional Hershey’s chocolate syrup for this.

 • If you find that your root beer is giving off a lot of excess foam, you can use the back (straight side) of a butter knife and scrape off the excess foam from the top of the glass into the sink.
 You may have to do this a couple of times.
-This will ensure that your root beer float is nice, creamy, and not full of carbonated soda foam.
+This will ensure that your root beer float is not full of carbonated soda foam.

 Nutrition